 HSCR staff reviews the report and decides how the case will be handled.

-The staff may decide to dismiss the case without further action, to direct the case further through the HSCR Process, refer to the Community Circle program or refer the case to the Office of Student Conflict Resolution (OSCR).
-In some cases the incident may be considered for emergency removal or relocation, (see Contract Modification or Termination)
+The staff may decide to dismiss the case without further action, to direct the case further through the HSCR Process, refer to the Community Circle program, or refer the case to the Office of Student Conflict Resolution (OSCR).
+In some cases the incident may be considered for emergency removal or relocation.

-The following is the criteria that University Housing will use when considering whether to refer a case to OSCR:
+The following is the criteria that M Housing will use when considering whether to refer a case to OSCR:

 - The alleged behavior presents a potential threat of danger to persons or property.